shrh18/Big-Data-News-Recommender/README.md

 docker compose down
 ```

-And if you start it again you will remark data the data of your services are persisted effectively.
+If you start it again you will remark data the data of your services are persisted effectively.

 ### Pipeline Comprehensive Description